Table of Contents

 What are Hashtags and Why Should You Use Them?

-Hashtags are words used on social media sites and preceded by the # symbol that are searchable online.
+Hashtags are search words we use on social media sites and are preceded by the # symbol that are searchable online.
 They have no spaces between words and are not case sensitive.
 You can add a hashtag at any point in your post and it will become a link to a collection or grouping of posts that share the same hashtag.

-For example, here’s a Twitter search on the hashtag #MondayMotivation, which is often used to post inspirational quotes and messages.
+For example, here’s a Twitter search on the hashtag #MondayMotivation.
+This is a popular hashtag for inspirational quotes and messages.
 On LinkedIn, you can follow hashtags and see all posts that include that hashtag.
 On Instagram, where hashtags are most prominent, a search on the same hashtag takes you to the Explore page for #MondayMotivation.
 There you see the top posts that use that hashtag.
 Hashtags also work on Facebook, but haven’t become as popular as on the other networks, so I’m going to focus on Instagram, Twitter, and LinkedIn today.

 Why should you use hashtags?
 They broaden your reach.
-When you search a hashtag, it doesn’t matter whether you follow or are connected to the poster, you see the post because it’s grouped together with others that share the same hashtag.
+A hashtag search shows you all posts grouped together with that hashtag, regardless of whether or not you follow the account.
 You’ll find new accounts to follow, and others will find you when they might not have otherwise.

 What is Hashtag Research?